nicoaws/dncs-lab/README.md

 # Design
 ## IP addresses
 For the given network topology we'll need 4 subnets: Host-A, Host-B, Hub and the subnet that includes the enp0s9 interfaces of router-1 and router-2, that I'll call Y for semplicity.
 We must calculate how many ips each subnet needs, considering that every subnet has 2 ip addresses that are reserved, so Host-A will need 384+2=386 ip addresses, corresponding to log_2⁡(386)=8.59⟹9 bits for host identification and 32-9=23 bits of network prefix.
-We can extend the reasoning for the other subnets, and then we decide 4 ip arbitrary choosed from ipv4 reserved private ranges of addresses.
+We can extend the reasoning for the other subnets, and then we decide 4 IP addresses arbitrary choosed from ipv4 reserved private ranges of addresses.

 |  Subnet  |  Address  |   Subnet Mask  |